 A school and health centre are just some of the newly built projects that have already been opened to mark the revival of this previously run-down district, with plans for a new hotel also in the pipeline.
 The scheme is also making great progress in terms of refurbished developments as Anfield Sports and Community Centre boasts an example of successful rejuvenation.

 Anfield is currently one of the best areas in Liverpool to buy property, due to affordable housing prices and expected growth thanks to its stance in the Liverpool regeneration scene.
-Like many other new development schemes, Anfield Village is likely to welcome a new community of buyers and renters, increasing the overall appeal of the suburb.
+Like many other schemes for new developments in Liverpool, Anfield Village is likely to welcome a new community of buyers and renters, increasing the overall appeal of the suburb.

-To make this zone more public-friendly, Anfield plans for streets to be repaved and pedestrianised to a high quality, while trees will be planted in landscaped gardens to establish a more aesthetically pleasing environment for the general public.
+To make this zone more public-friendly, Anfield regeneration plans will see streets be repaved and pedestrianised to a high quality, while trees will be planted in landscaped gardens to establish a more aesthetically pleasing environment for the general public.
 Tenants will be pulled into this inner-city zone with its improved public realm and more affordable property, allowing landlords to invest in a crucial Liverpool regeneration hotspot in one of the UK’s most prosperous cities.

 In partnership with St Mowden, Liverpool City Council has funded the scheme which will also welcome construction of a number of new homes where residents can take advantage of the sense of community present in this unique communal space.

-The area is quickly becoming one of Liverpool’s new residential hot topics and is viewed as a major element of Liverpool regeneration.
+Project Jennifer in Liverpool is becoming one of the city’s new residential hot topics and is viewed as a major element of Liverpool regeneration.
 The scheme will create at least 1,000 jobs and is situated just 1.2 miles from Liverpool city centre – an ideal location that balances city centre living with lower-cost property for both tenants and investors.